 About a day or two prior to heading off for a camping trip, spread a layer of crushed ice throughout the icebox.
 This will act to cool down the air that is present inside the icebox.
 Doing this in advance will cool the temperature of the box, keeping everything inside cooler for longer.

 Take Advantage of Block Ice

 While crushed ice is important initially, use block ice for other purposes.
 Crushed ice has a lot of space between the frozen water molecules, which means that crushed ice is actually more air than ice.
 For this reason, crushed ice melts faster than solid ice.
 With this in mind, go with solid ice to keep everything inside the icebox cold.
 Block ice also comes in both hard and soft packs, which makes the ice easier to handle and pack depending on whether you have a hard-shell or soft-shelled cooler such as a backpack cooler.
-It is also possible for someone to make their own block ice using ice cream packs or frozen juice bottles, or even ice packs for coolers.
+It is also possible for someone to make their own block ice using ice cream packs, frozen juice bottles, or even ice packs for coolers.

 Add Some Salt

 It is also a good idea to add some salt to any water that is going to be frozen.
 Adding salt to the water will lower the freezing temperature, and the water will actually be colder than the frozen ice.
 As a result, the water (and the ice) will stay colder for longer.